tessel/servo-pca9685/README.md

 *  The servos used in conjunction with this module should be powered through the 5.5 mm barrel jack.
 *  The physical *module* is marked with "S", "+", and "-".
 These correspond to signal, power, and GND.
 On most *servos*, the GND wire will be black/brown and the signal wire will be yellow/white.
 Red typically denotes 5 V power.
 *  This module can be used to drive most speed controllers, which in turn can control a wide variety of actuators.
 It can also be used to drive small LEDs with current limiting resistors in series.
 *  The bare square pads by the barrel jack allow the addition of a capacitor to the input power rail if desired.
 The pad closest to the board edge is connected to GND, the other to the barrel jack's positive pin.
-This addition is not requred for proper module functionality.
+This addition is not required for proper module functionality.

 ## License
 MIT